lambda-dom/weidu_library/lib/docs/spells.md

 note(s):
 * any other header fields must be set via existing functions such as `ALTER_SPELL_HEADER` or the functions in this library.

+### C. 2.
+Addition and removal of opcodes.

+The next batch of functions add and remove opcodes.
+They should not be needed, but either WeiDU lacks some of such basic functionality or it does not work quite the way we need.

+`insert_spell_opcode INT_VAR block = 0 index = 0`

+Insert a new, blank opcode in `block` at `index`.
+If `block` is `-1` then it is treated as inserting a global opcode in the casting block; all other values correspond to (0-index) spell headers, in which case the function PATCH_FAIL's if the condition `0 <= block < count` is not satisfied, with count the number of headers.
+The function PATCH_FAIL's if, given `block`, the index is out of bounds.

+note(s):
+* all the fields have null value with the exception of `probability1`that is set to `100`.
+Any other opcode fields must be set via existing functions such as `ALTER_EFFECT` or the functions in this library.

 ## D. Utilities.